 The study of social problems and their alleviation is beset by various taboos.
-This session, led by Michael Jindra, HxA member and cultural anthropologist in the Institute on Culture, Religion & World Affairs at Boston University, will explore of some of these taboos, such as the refusal to look at individual-level causes in favor of “structural” ones.
+This session, led by Michael Jindra, HxA member and cultural anthropologist in the Institute on Culture, Religion & World Affairs at Boston University, explored some of these taboos, such as the refusal to look at individual-level causes in favor of “structural” ones.

 Much work on social problems does not do this, instead choosing politically-favored but simplistic causes that lead to weak solutions.
-Jindra will discuss alternative approaches, such as multi-level (structural, cultural, and individual) interactional causes of social problems.
-The discussion will also revolve around the validity of this multilevel model and the many academic disciplines that must be utilized to understand social problems in their entirety.
+Jindra discussed alternative approaches, such as multi-level (structural, cultural, and individual) interactional causes of social problems.
+The discussion also revolved around the validity of this multilevel model and the many academic disciplines that must be utilized to understand social problems in their entirety.